Housing Authority of the City of New Haven

 Can I apply to other housing authorities while on this waitlist?

 Yes.
 There is no limit to the number of housing authority waiting lists you can join simultaneously.
-Applying to multiple PHAs in your state and neighboring states is strongly recommended to increase your chances of receiving assistance sooner.
-Browse other housing authorities in Connecticut.
+There are 8 other housing authorities within 100 miles of Housing Authority of the City of New Haven, including West Haven Housing Authority (3 mi), East Haven Housing Authority (3 mi), Hamden Housing Authority (6 mi).
+Applying to multiple PHAs in Connecticut and neighboring states is strongly recommended to increase your chances.
+Browse all housing authorities in Connecticut.

 How do I contact Housing Authority of the City of New Haven?